aospapp/aosp/cts/hostsidetests/hdmicec/README.md

 ```
 Thus, for a device that is taking an address `3.0.0.0`, pass `12288` as the `cec-phy-addr` argument.

-The CEC adapter may also be installed in-between the TV and the playback device.
+The CEC adapter may also be installed in-between the TV and the source device.

 ![drawing](setup.png)